LEAN-96/RAG-Demystified/README.md

 ==
 $$\text{q(x)= BERT}_{q}(x)$$

+2. Document Retrieval: Using the encoded query, the system searches a large corpus of information to retrieve relevant documents or passages.
+This is done using a dense retrieval method, which efficiently fetches the most relevant pieces of information.
+This search, also called vector search, finds top K document chunks within the indexed corpus by calculating similarity scores between the query vector and the vectors of chunks.
+In the paper the similarity between the question and the document passage is using the dot product, a Maximum Inner Product Search (MIPS) algorithm.
+This step prepares the documents for the generation process.

 "*At run-time, DPR applies a different encoder EQ(·) that maps the input question to a d-dimensional vector, and retrieves k passages of which vectors are the closest to the question vector.
 We deﬁne the similarity between the question and the passage using the dot product of their vectors:*" (Karpukhin V, Oğuz B, Min S, et al (2020) Dense Passage Retrieval for Open-Domain Question Answering)

 $$\text{sim}(q, p) = E_Q(q)^\top E_P(p)$$
 ==
 "*Calculating top-k(pη(·|x)), the list of k documents z with highest prior probability pη(z|x), is a Maximum Inner Product Search (MIPS) problem, which can be approximately solved in sub-linear time.*" (Lewis P, Perez E, Piktus A, et al (2021) Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks)

 $$p_{\eta}(z|x) \propto \exp(d(z)^{\top}q(x))$$